Mxrk/debian-ssh/README.md

 Simple debian container with the sshd service.

 # Why?
-Nearly every public container was outdated and didn't work, that's why I created my own.
+Every public dockerfile I found was outdated and didn't work, that's why I created my own.

 # How to use